Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 \subsection{Equivalent circuit representation}

-In conventional ECMs, solid diffusion in active particles is modeled by a Warburg element and a finite number of RC pairs~\cite{plett2015battery}, which cannot resolve the concentration gradient inside a particle.
+In traditional ECMs, solid diffusion in active particles is modeled by a Warburg element and a finite number of RC pairs~\cite{plett2015battery}, which can mimic the voltage response of a cell under certain conditions but cannot resolve the concentration gradient inside a particle.
+In particular, the surface concentration and real electrode potential cannot be obtained for improved state estimation.
 Here we use electrical analogies to describe the solid diffusion and configure voltage sources and resistors in a shell structure as shown in \cref{fig:multivolts}, in place of the differential equation description \cref{eq:soliddiff_sph}.

 In the shell circuit network (\cref{fig:multivolts}), we have two electrical elements: resistors and controlled voltage sources.
 The voltage source $V_n$ corresponds to the layer $n$ in \cref{fig:discretization} on a one-to-one basis.
 According to Kirchhoff's voltage law, for an arbitrary circuit loop in \cref{fig:multivolts}a we have